marq24/ha-tibber-pulse-local/README.md

 #### Part II: Ensure that there is at least one node paired with the bridge

-For what ever reasons there are experts out there, trying to use this integration _without having paired_ the Tibber Pulse reading head (the part is mounted at your power meter) with the Tibber Pulse Bridge.
-For sure this not going to work!
+For whatever reasons, there are experts out there, trying to use this integration _without having paired_ the Tibber Pulse reading head (the part is mounted at your power meter) with the Tibber Pulse Bridge.
+For sure, this is not going to work!
 The pairing procedure is part of the regular Tibber Pulse setup process with your Tibber app - so probably you have done this already - but just in case:

 Please double-check by opening the `http://[YOUR_IP]/nodes/` section (you can select from the menu the 'NODES' entry) and ensure, that there is at least one node listed - which means that the bridge is connected with the reading-head-unit.